Chloroquine for Malaria

 Chloroquine is effective on all five species of parasites, including some strains of P. falciparum.
 But in many areas P. falciparum is resistant to chloroquine, and other medicines must be used.

 Chloroquine can also be used to prevent and treat P. falciparum and P. vivax infections in areas where drug resistance to chloroquine has not been confirmed.
-These areas include Central America, the Caribbean, and parts of the Middle East.2 Other parts of the world have confirmed resistance to chloroquine.
+These areas include the Caribbean, parts of the Middle East, and Central America west of the Panama canal.2 Other parts of the world have confirmed resistance to chloroquine.

 How Well It Works